William G. James: Honours and recognition

 James was awarded the Coronation Medal in 1937.
 He was appointed an Officer of the Order of the British Empire in the 1960 Birthday Honours for "service to Australian culture".

 Personal life

 James was married twice.
-His first marriage, in 1921, was to the Russian opera singer Saffo Buchanan, née Drageva (known professionally as Saffo Arnav who had just emerged from an anulled marriage to Jack Buchanan), by whom he had a son and a daughter.
-Buchanan died in 1955, and in 1960 James married again, to widow Caroline Mary Dally-Watkins, née Skewes.
+His first marriage, in 1921, was to the Russian opera singer Saffo Buchanan, née Drageva, by whom he had a son and a daughter.
+Known professionally as Saffo Arnav, she had been briefly married to Jack Buchanan.
+She died in 1955, and in 1960 James married again, to widow Caroline Mary Dally-Watkins, née Skewes.
 They divorced in 1967.